-- Newborn blood spot screening (NBSS) forms part of the process of the national linked antenatal and neonatal screening programme for haemoglobinopathies and sickle cell disease. - The overall aim of screening is to achieve early detection, referral and treatment of babies affected by sickle cell and other haemoglobin disorders, in order that the lowest possible childhood death and morbidity rates occur (NHS Sickle Cell and Thalassaemia Screening Programme [NHS SCATSP], 2017).
-The NBSS is not intended to capture all carrier babies or all other haemoglobin variants, but to identify babies born with conditions where early intervention is likely to be beneficial (NHS SC&TSP Standards, 2017).
-See below which conditions are screened for via NBSS. - About 1 in 2000 babies born in the UK has sickle cell disease (SCD), which is a serious inherited blood disease and require specialist care throughout their lives - The first time an untreated child with sickle cell disorder is symptomatic may be fatal.
-Ideally prophylactic penicillin would be started before the child is 2 months old (NHS SC&TP, 2012). - Babies born 'at risk' of inheriting a major haemoglobin disorder (where prenatal diagnosis has not been performed) enter into a different care pathway at birth, which is discussed later in the guideline.
+- Newborn blood spot screening (NBSS) forms part of the process of the national linked antenatal and neonatal screening programme for haemoglobinopathies and sickle cell disease. - The overall aim of screening is to achieve early detection, referral and treatment of babies affected by sickle cell and other haemoglobin disorders, in order that the lowest possible childhood death and morbidity rates occur.
+The NBSS is not intended to capture all carrier babies or all other haemoglobin variants, but to identify babies born with conditions where early intervention is likely to be beneficial.
+See below which Haemoglobinopathies are screened for via NBSS. - About 1 in 2000 babies born in the UK has sickle cell disease (SCD), which is a serious inherited blood disease and require specialist care throughout their lives - The first time an untreated child with sickle cell disorder is symptomatic may be fatal.
+Ideally prophylactic penicillin would be started before the child is 2 months old (NHS SC&TP 2012). - Babies born 'at risk' of inheriting a major haemoglobin disorder (where prenatal diagnosis has not been performed) enter into a different care pathway at birth, which is discussed later in the guideline.